Azure/azure-remote-rendering-asset-tool/Documentation/index.md

 ![ARRT material editing view](media/ARRT.png)

-ARRT (Azure Remote Rendering asset tool) is an application using Azure Remote Rendering service to upload, visualize, and edit 3D models.
+ARRT (Azure Remote Rendering asset tool) is an application using Azure Remote Rendering service (ARR) to upload, visualize, and edit 3D models.

 ARRT can be used by technical artists or contents creators to: